JLR's tariff blues, weak India demand hurt Tata Motors profit | Company Business News

 Trump tariffs on Jaguar Land Rover (JLR) vehicles in the US and weak automobile demand in India hurt Tata Motors Ltd, dragging the automaker's profits in the June quarter.

-JLR, the Tata Motors luxury division earning three-fourths of its revenue and 70% of profit, saw a 9.2% decline in revenue and almost 49% decline in profit before tax to £693 million, the company's earnings released on Friday showed.
+JLR, the Tata Motors luxury division earning three-fourths of its revenue and a majority of profits, saw a 9.2% decline in revenue and almost 49% decline in profit before tax to £693 million, the company's earnings released on Friday showed.

 “The company's performance in this quarter was impacted by volume declines and a drop in profitability primarily at JLR, affected by the US trade tariff impact,” group chief financial officer PB Balaji said.